ymatsunaga/mdtoolbox-doc/introduction.rst

 MDToolbox is developed and tested on MATLAB R2013a and later versions.

-Also, we are testing on GNU Octave version 3.8.2.
+We also are testing the toolbox on GNU Octave version 3.8.2.
 As far as we have checked, most of functions should work on Octave version 3.8.2 or laters.

 Download